Discover the must sees

 Recognized for its majestic millinery native trees (Araucarias).
 This region is the “Gateway of Southern Chile” where outdoor activities are perfectly integrated to adventure volcanoes, rivers and lakes.

 Thousands of kilometers south of Santiago, there is a world of surprising natural beauty, in the Lake Region.
 It is comprised of hundreds of kilometers, between the ocean and the Andes, peppered with crystalline lakes and snow-capped active volcanoes.
-Here you will find forests, waterfalls, hot springs and pure air, and you will be able to take part in excursions and sports, such as hikes or horse-back riding, or simply relax and enjoy the landscape.
+Here you will find forests, waterfalls, hot springs and pure air.

 Chilean Patagonia, one of the most spectacular places on the planet, boasts green pampas, ice fields, thousand-year-old glaciers, crystalline lakes, fjords, bays and unexplored canals, volcanoes and majestic snow-capped peaks.